Building a platform to change the world: Interview with Professor Jacqueline McGlade, Co-Founder and Chief Scientist, Downforce Technologies

 The ability to interpret and apply data to solve problems at scale has been fundamental to every role I’ve held.

-I then spent 20 years working on spatial analytics with some of the world’s leading mathematicians and scientists, uncovering ways to detect and monitor changes at fine to global scales in a wide array of species and ecosystems and from the polar regions to the arid interiors of our continents.
+I then spent 20 years working on spatial analytics with some of the world’s leading mathematicians and scientists, uncovering ways to detect and monitor changes in a wide array of species and ecosystems at fine to global scales and from the polar regions to the arid interiors of our continents.

-My own experience had taught me that to accurately understand the complexity of our living planet, we needed to couple these data with local measurements to understand the context and causality of change..
-At Downforce, we use different data fusion and analytical techniques to build new functional classifications of the land wherever we are working.
+My own experience taught me that we needed to couple these data with local measurements to understand the context and causality of change.
+At Downforce, we use different data fusion and analytical techniques to build functional classifications of the land wherever we are working.

-Why is natural capital core to Downforce’s offering?
-Natural capital allows us to account for the flows of carbon and other elements through all the world’s ecosystems in support of the ecosystem services that we all rely on.
-While I was Executive Director of the European Environment Agency, I took the opportunity to push for the introduction of natural capital accounting into the national system of accounts and continued this work whileIs at the UN.
-Governments agreed to its inclusion in 2021.
-Which is why the natural capital accounting framework is a central to Downforce’s work.
+Natural capital is core to Downforce’s offering because it allows us to account for the flows of carbon and other elements through the world’s ecosystems.
+While I was Executive Director of the European Environment Agency, I took the opportunity to push for the introduction of natural capital accounting and continued this work while at the UN.
+Governments agreed to its inclusion in the national system of accounts in 2021, which is why the natural capital accounting framework is central to Downforce’s work.

 Why is now such an important time to launch Downforce Technologies?

-Environmental, Social and Governance investing and reporting is therefore becoming increasingly important for large businesses, with a growing emphasis on reducing scope 3 emissions.
+Environmental, Social and Governance (ESG) investing and reporting is therefore becoming increasingly important for large businesses, with a growing emphasis on reducing scope 3 (indirect) emissions.
 However, despite positive intentions, measuring the impact of carbon offsetting has at best been challenging, and at worst, beset by scandals and false claims by offsetting providers.

-With our outcomes-based analytics we can clearly show the impacts and potential of different land management practices on carbon sequestration and because we can measure and monitor soil health from local up to continental levels, we are able to fully assess soil degradation and develop soil restoration strategies.
+With our outcomes-based analytics, we can clearly show the potential and impact of different land management practices on carbon sequestration.
+And because we can measure and monitor soil health from local up to continental levels, we are able to fully assess soil degradation and develop soil restoration strategies.

-At Downforce, we aim to give businesses, land stewards and governments the information they need to make the right decisions in the right place and thus safeguard our planet, our livelihoods and our future.Back To News
+At Downforce, we aim to give businesses, land stewards and governments the information they need to make the right decisions in the right places and thus safeguard our planet, our livelihoods and our future.Back To News